Northwest

 Hunting conditions Shorelines are bare and open, very little flooded vegetation

-Expected hunting success Poor-low Lake levels will make concealment difficult and expect fall fishermen to be present.
+Expected hunting success Good- Birds showed up this week.
+Low Lake levels will make concealment difficult and expect fall fishermen to be present.

 Comments